Grand Duchy of Hesse: Communications

 The right to manage the postal service was granted to Prince Karl Alexander von Thurn und Taxis in 1807.
 Until 1867, Thurn-und-Taxis Post held a monopoly on postal services within the grand duchy.
 The state was responsible for an administrative office, tariffs, and post roads.
 The post offices bore the name "Grand Ducal Hessian Post Office of..."

 Around 1850, the grand duchy was connected up to the newly developed international telegraph network.
 In 1852, the telegraph line running along the Rhine-Neckar Railroad was made available for private telegraph messages and in 1853 a separate "telegraph office" was opened in Darmstadt.

-During the 1890s, the telephone network was expanded, from less than 800 km to 7260 km and the number of telephones connected to the network rose from 755 to 4267.
+During the 1890s, the telephone network was expanded, from less than 800 to 7260 km and the number of telephones connected to the network rose from 755 to 4267.

 Street vehicles

 In the period before the arrival of the railroads, the construction of a road network was an important task, in order to bind the different parts of the grand duchy together.
 In pursuit of this, an expropriation law was passed in 1821, based on article 27 of the constitution.
 After the conclusion of the customs union with Prussia in 1830, there were further laws on the construction and maintenance of "national roads" (Staatskunststraßen) and provincial roads.
 Important road links built at this time include: